COVID-19: Nigeria records 12 new cases total now 151

 Kaduna State has recorded three cases so far including Governor Nasir El-Rufai.

-Enugu and Bauchi States have two cases each including Governor Bala Mohammed while Rivers and Benue States have one confirmed case each.
+Enugu and Bauchi States have two cases each including Governor Bala Mohammed while Rivers and the Benue States have one confirmed case each.

 The COVID-19 lockdown announced by the President, Major General Muhammadu Buhari (retd.), in Lagos, Ogun, and FCT is effective in Lagos and the FCT while that of Ogun would begin Friday.